RavensbourneWebMedia/Digital_Advertising/sessions/02/README.md

 ![Interactive events concepts 1](https://github.com/RavensbourneWebMedia/Digital_Advertising/blob/master/sessions/02/Ideation.JPG "Logo Title Text 1")

 This will be the first part of your homework assignment for this week.
 Brought back ready to present to the class as a poster for next time.

-# Class Discussion and Brainstorm

-We've talked about creative ideas vs the touchpoints of a campaign.

-What is a creative idea?
-Can anyone give me an example?

-What is a creative touch point?

-# Class Brainstorm 1: Touchpoints

-Let's take a moment to pool all of our thoughts about what could make a creative touchpoint for an advertising campaign.

-I will take notes and will share our thoughts on Aula for reference after.

-# Class Brainstorm 1: Innovative Technology in Advertising 2018

-Researching innovative technology was a core part of your research folder homework task.

-Lets take a moment to brainstorm innovative technologues for 2018 so we have a pool to share as a class.

-I will upload these to Aula after class.

 # Homework